GiuliG/my-to-do/README.md

 This is a web app developed with React.js

 ## User Stories
--  **404:** As a user I want to know whether the page I am looking for exists and if not, I want to be directed to the homepage .
+-  **404:** As a user I want to know whether the page I am looking for exists and if not, I want to be directed to the homepage.
--**Homepage** As a user I want to see my list of to-dos.
+- **Homepage** As a user I want to see my list of to-dos.
 -  **Create a To Do:** As a user I want to be able to create a to do with a name and a description.
 -  **Delete a To Do:** As a user I want to delete a to do, once I complete it.
 -  **Update a To Do** As a user I want to update a to do.